ucdavis/esp50/_posts/2001-07-21-Dumont-Scholarship.markdown

 ---
-title:  "Scholarship established in 2001 under Dolores M. Dumont's name by former students and associates to honor her service."
+title:  "Former students and associates establish scholarship to honor Dolores M. Dumont"
 date:   2001-04-21
 portrait: Dolores-Dumont
 categories:
   - faculty
 ---

-Dumont was a staff advisor in DESP for over 30 years.
+Dumont was a Department of Environmental Science and Policy staff advisor for more than 30 years.